Camden Hills State Park

 Camping under the Stars - and other outdoor family fun

 Wildlife lovers flock to the park as it hosts many unique birds that are hard to find throughout the rest of Maine.
 Camden Hills State Park is full of wildlife and is a popular spot for picnicking and camping.
 For those who enjoy the outdoors and camping, the Camden Hills State Park campground has over a hundred individual sites to choose from, complete with bathrooms and showers with hot water.
 The whole of the campsite is arranged in a way that you will not be too bothered with the other campers, offering some semblance of privacy.
 A reservation to stay on the campground is necessary, though.
 There is also a large picnic area, complete with picnic tables and outdoor grills.
 On the oceanside of the park, there are rock fishing opportunities with a great view of the shoreline and Penobscot Bay.

 Camden Hills State Park has the advantage of being located near Acadia National Park which attracts a majority of the visitors in the area.
 This makes Camden Hills State Park much less crowded than it otherwise would be, leaving the environment more serene and relaxing.
-Camden Hills State Park is a great destination for those planning a slew of recreational activities, highly recommendable for nature lovers and outdoor people.
+Camden Hills State Park is a great destination for those planning a slew of recreational activities and local sightseeing opportunities, and is highly recommended for nature lovers and outdoor people.
 Fees are charged depending on where you intend to go.
 The park is located at 280 Belfast Road, Camden, Maine.